 Clinical practice is one semester of full-time directed teaching at the elementary or secondary levels.
 The beginning date will coincide with the public-school calendar.
 Students seeking licensure in the PreK-12 areas will do half of the student teaching at the elementary and half at the secondary level.
+Students seeking a SPED endorsement will complete half of the student teaching in a general education classroom and half in a SPED classroom.
 Observation will be stressed during the early part of the clinical practice, with responsible teaching emphasized as the semester progresses.
 Prerequisite: Acceptance into the Teacher Education Program and approval of the Teacher Education Committee.
 Clinical practice will be available both Fall and Spring semesters.